MicrosoftDocs/quantum-docs-pr/articles/user-guide/libraries/chemistry/concepts/algorithms.md

 For Fermionic Hamiltonians, the [Jordan–Wigner decomposition](xref:microsoft.quantum.chemistry.concepts.jordanwigner) conveniently maps the Hamiltonian into a sum of Pauli operators.
 This means that the above approach can easily be adapted to simulating chemistry.
-Rather than manually looping over all Pauli terms in the Jordan-Wigner representation, below is a simple example of how executing such a simulation within the chemistry would look.
+Rather than manually looping over all Pauli terms in the Jordan-Wigner representation, below is a simple example of how running such a simulation within the chemistry would look.
 Our starting point is a [Jordan–Wigner encoding](xref:microsoft.quantum.chemistry.concepts.jordanwigner) of the Fermionic Hamiltonian, expressed in code as an instance of the `JordanWignerEncoding` class.

 ```csharp